What is an FTP Server used for?2019/10/25 23:42 Posted by admin

 What is an FTP server?

-An FTP (File Transfer Protocol) Server is an ordinary computer with the FTP server software installed.
+An FTP server is an ordinary computer with FTP server software installed.
 With the help of FTP server software, the server can provide an FTP service that allows clients to download and upload files from the server.

 What can FTP server software do?